 So that’s not so bad, right.
 Simply put, it’s the way you present yourself and your product to your desired audience.
-Though it involves your name, your website and your logo, it’s also about the emotional response it creates in your customers.
+Though it involves your name, your website, and your logo, it’s also about the emotional response it creates in your customers.

 Think about all the surrounding brands.
-Coke, McDonalds, IPhone, XBox, etc. Most everyone knows what their logos and packaging look like, but they also elicit some sort of emotion from their customers.
+Coke, McDonalds, iPhone, XBox, etc. Most everyone knows what their logos and packaging look like, but they also elicit some sort of emotion from their customers.
 And because of that emotion, these companies have secured loyal customers who will return, time and time again.

 Successful branding will also add value to your product.
 A generic brand might very well be identical to your branded product.
-But in the mind of your loyal customer, they perceive your product is higher quality.
+But in the mind of your loyal customer, they perceive your product is of higher quality.

 How To Brand A Product – Time To Think!